 - Glide it slowly along the body perpendicular to the muscle.
 Adjust the speed settings according to what feels comfortable.

 - If you come across a muscle knot or an area that needs a bit of extra treatment just rest it on that area for 1-2 minutes.
 Apply some pressure if necessary.
 Some massage guns allow you to apply more force than others before stalling (this is known as the “stall force”).
 This is mostly only applicable to those with dense muscle.

 How NOT to use a massage gun

 Be careful if you feel pain

+Massage guns have both pros and cons.
 The most important thing to remember when using your massage gun is to listen to your body.
 While we often like to think “no pain – no gain” this isn’t necessarily true when it comes to a device like this.
-The reality is that although a massage gun can have some fantastic benefits, its no match for a massage therapist when it comes to knowing the difference between muscle, bone, fascia and nerves.
+The reality is that although a massage gun can have some fantastic benefits, it’s no match for a massage therapist when it comes to knowing the difference between muscle, bone, fascia, and nerves.
 It doesn’t know if you’re injured.
 So if you’re feeling pain when using the massager, hold back and move away from that area because you could end up doing more damage than good.
-If you’ve got muscle strain, sprains or inflammation it’s best to speak to a doctor or physical therapist before proceeding.
+If you’ve got a muscle strain, sprains or inflammation it’s best to speak to a doctor or physical therapist before proceeding.